 Photographs and videos are encouraged at the Sacrament of Baptism.
 These are excellent means of sharing the memory of this joyous and special day with your child as he/she grows in age and faith.
 They will also turn out to be a good teaching tool.
 Please be sure to follow the instructions of the celebrant to insure that you will be getting the best pictures and not interfering with the Sacrament.

 8. Clothing and Candle

 A white Baptismal gown is customary, but not required.
-Whatever clothing is worn should be loose enough at the neck to allow anointing of the child’s chest.
-If a hat is worn, it should be removed before the Baptism.
+Please bring outfit to the Church.
+You will dress your baby at a specific moment of the Rite.
 The parish will provide a Baptismal candle for your child.
 After the ceremony it will be yours to keep as a reminder of this joyous milestone.
 The candle can be burned on your child's Baptismal anniversary each year and when the child receives other Sacraments in the future.

 9. Baptismal Record and Certificate

-For more information about Baptism for infants, adults, or school-aged children, please contact Susan Bartold at (517) 482-4749, or send her a message below.
+For more information about Baptism for infants, adults, or school-aged children, please contact Debbie McPherson at [email protected] or at the parish office, (517) 482-4749.